 Let’s ask those questions before they take us by surprise.

-When we say “be judgmental”, it sounds like we’re passing some sort of unfair judgment.
+When we say “be judgmental”, it may sound like we’re passing some sort of unfair judgment.
+That’s not the case.

 Many of us know that being judgmental is an effective first step in putting up a wall between you and someone who wants to encroach on your space for whatever reason, but it’s important to say there’s science backing our assertion that you are already qualified to make instant judgments about people.